Planned gifts, also called legacy gifts or deferred gifts, come in all shapes and sizes.

-A donor can make a Gift of Real Estate to a nonprofit, removing a large taxable asset from their estate and benefiting by receiving an income tax deduction equal to the appraised fair market value of the property, with no capital gains tax due on the transfer.
-The nonprofit can then sell the Gift of Real Estate or keep it for its own use.
+A donor can gift real estate to a nonprofit, removing a large taxable asset from their estate and benefiting by receiving an income tax deduction equal to the appraised fair market value of the property, with no capital gains tax due on the transfer.
+The nonprofit can then sell the real estate or keep it for its own use.

-Donors can gift items such as artwork, collectibles, books, equipment, or other items of tangible Personal Property.
-Most times, a gift will yield them a charitable deduction for the items’ fair market value (it must be professionally appraised), with no capital gains liability to the donor or organization.
+Gifts of items such as artwork, collectibles, books, equipment, or other items of tangible personal property.
+Most times, a gift yields the donor a charitable deduction for the items’ fair market value (it must be professionally appraised), with no capital gains liability to the donor or organization.
 The nonprofit can either keep the property, display it, or sell it and use the proceeds.

 Donors who have appreciated property and no heirs, or no interested heirs, are the best match for this type of gift.
 In some cases, prospects have heirs, but they own a piece of appreciated personal property that their heirs do not want or cannot use.

 A donor can name a nonprofit as the beneficiary of a portion or all of his/her IRA, 401(k), or other Retirement Plans.
 When the donor’s estate is settled, the amount designated passes to the nonprofit and the donor’s heirs avoid income and estate tax.

 Someone who holds a 401(k), IRA, or other retirement plan and does not need the additional income, and want to give the most heavily-taxed assets in his/her estate to a nonprofit and leave more favorably-taxed property to his/her heirs.